Colin Meads: Rugby career

-Meads played his club rugby throughout his career for Waitete R.F.C in Te Kuiti.
+Meads played his club rugby throughout his career for Waitete R.F.C in Te Kūiti.
 He played his first game for King Country in 1955 against Counties, at the age of 19.
 He had a memorable game, scoring a try, and even a drop-goal (an unusual feat for a lock).
 He would play a further 138 games for the province.

 In 1955 Meads was also selected for the New Zealand under 21 side which toured Ceylon (now Sri Lanka).
 He "played all eight matches, scored three tries and was recognised by the Rugby Almanack as one of the 1955 season's most promising players."
 In 1956 Meads played in national trials and was selected for the North Island team as a loose forward, but was considered too young to play for the All Blacks against the Springboks.

 Meads was selected for the 1957 tour of Australia.
 He played in ten matches and made his test debut, against the Wallabies.
 He played both tests, scoring a try in the second.
 Although normally a lock, he played at flanker and number 8, and even wing (from where he scored a try), as the All Black team was strong on locks.
 From 1957 until 1971 Meads was effectively an automatic pick for the All Blacks, missing selection for just two series; the British & Irish Lions in 1959 and Australia in 1962.
 There are differing accounts of how he acquired his nickname "Pinetree".
 Roger Boon believes he was the first to come up with the name in 1955.
 Alternatively, when he toured Japan in the New Zealand Under-23 team in 1958 teammate Ken Briscoe gave him the nickname and it stuck.